 You can gather initial data from a bit of desk research – for example, this government-published statistic tells us that 62% of adults in the UK are overweight.
 But don’t stop there, now’s the time to delve a bit further by carrying out some consumer research.

-Through a tool like Attest, you can access more than 100 million people in 80 different countries, which means you can test real demand with a subset of your target audience.
+Through a market research and brand tracking tool like Attest, you can access more than 100 million people in 80 different countries, which means you can test real demand with a subset of your target audience.

 For example, you could find out:

 How many people are actively trying to control their weight?

 What are their pain points when trying to do this?

 What products do they currently use to help them control their weight?

 How likely would they be to buy it?

 How much would they be willing to spend if they are interested?

 To further define your target customer, you can then analyse their demographics (these are built-in to the Attest platform) and look for trends.
 Perhaps you see that professional women, living in London and the south east, aged between 30 to 50 are showing the highest purchase intent.
 You can create profiles of your prime potential customers.